KsenoLv/Server/README.md

 1 - Python script automatically downloading data to the server in file.csv format.<br>
 2 - The script adds new data to the PlpgSql table at a specific time using PgAgent.<br>
-3 - Trigger checks missing tikers and creates a file_no_data.csv.<br>
+3 - Trigger checks missing tickers and creates a file_no_data.csv.<br>
 4 - The python script downloading the data for the missing tickers again and creates a new file.csv.<br>
 5 - PgAgent adds the missing tickers to the main table.<br>
 <br>